 If you’re like me, you use Outlook every day.
+Then you must should know how to attach a file in Outlook.
 Before Microsoft provided this little “trick,” you had to go into your browser to attach a file when using Outlook in Office 365.
 And, if you’re like me, you can forget where you stored the file you need.
 Now you’re “knee deep” in your browser search, wasting precious time.
 This tip will help.

 Go to the top ribbon and click on “Insert.”